Director. Filmmaker. Artist.

 I began getting frustrated as my inspiration and desire to make better videos grew.
 I didn't have any equipment and my editing software was subpar.
 I wanted to make music videos that would stop getting flagged as copywritten and desperately wanted to stop being the only person acting in my videos.

-Then I met my future wife Nicole Disney; author, martial artist and Denver 911/EMS Dispatcher.
+Then I met my ex-wife Nicole Disney; author and martial artist.
 One day it clicked that I should just try to focus on making a career out of my true passion of filming music videos.
 Nicole responded with supportive, encouraging words and a lot of equipment!
 She is my right hand with productions as she succeeds where I fail and vice versa.
 Her structure plus my creativity yin and yangs us into a strong team with the same powerful vision.

 The word Cortex has grown in popularity since I first fell for it and I have since seen bands and businesses use the word.
 I knew it wouldn't survive the name battle so I decided to add on one more part.
 I decided to use my birth year 86 and it doubled as a term for being rid of something.
 I liked the play on words like we were creating mind blowing content and a reference to my own damaged cortex.